A Study Evaluating KTE-X19 in Adult Subjects With Relapsed/Refractory B-precursor Acute Lymphoblastic Leukemia (ZUMA-3)

 - Creatinine clearance (as estimated by Cockcroft Gault) ≥ 60 cc/min

-- Total bilirubin ≤ 1.5 mg/dl, except in subjects with Gilbert's syndrome.
+- Total bilirubin ≤ 1.5 mg/dl, except in individuals with Gilbert's syndrome.

 - Cardiac ejection fraction ≥ 50%, no evidence of pericardial effusion, and no clinically significant arrhythmias

-- In subjects previously treated with blinatumomab, CD19 tumor expression in bone marrow or peripheral blood.
+- In individuals previously treated with blinatumomab, CD19 tumor expression in bone marrow or peripheral blood.

-- Diagnosis of Burkitt's leukemia/lymphoma according to WHO classification or chronic myelogenous leukemia lymphoid blast crisis
+- Diagnosis of Burkitt's leukemia/lymphoma according to World Health Organization (WHO) classification or chronic myelogenous leukemia lymphoid blast crisis

 - Isolated extramedullary disease